 Secure parking is available for a nominal fee per semester on a first-come first-serve basis.
 Please check with Physical Resources for more information.
-There is also free parking available on the streets surrounding the University.

 3.11 Student Transportation

 Canadian University Dubai also offers Transportation from Ajman and Sharjah on a schedule.
 The fees are as follows: